Mitihani House Location and How to Replace Lost Kcse and Kcpe Certificates

 KNEC Stops Replacement of Lost, Defaced and Burnt Certificates

 Kenya National Examinations Council has stopped the replacement of lost, defaced and burnt certificates.

-Anyone requiring replacement would instead be given a notification sheet indicating he or she sat the examination in question.
+Anyone requiring replacement would instead be given a Certification Letter indicating he or she sat the examination in question.